TheJacksonLaboratory/loinc2hpoAnnotation/README.md

 6. Set the path to the new hp.obo and hp.owl files in the loinc2hpo biocuration app .
 Click **"Configuration"** - **"Change hpo.owl"** to set the path to your hpo.owl file; use the button below to set the path to the hpo.obo file.
 (This step only needs to be done once unless you have pointed those file somewhere else)

+The newly created hp owl and obo files are under the src/ontology folder.

 7. You should now be able to create a Loinc mapping with the new HPO term.